When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Much Room Should Be Left In Kids’ Shoes?

-Generally, about a half-inch of space between the end of the shoe and the longest toe is recommended.
+About a half-inch (or a thumb’s width) of space between the end of the shoe and the longest toe is the standard recommendation.
+This applies to both sneakers and boots.

 How Long Should Kids’ Shoes Last?